-Water stains on walls or ceilings are dead giveaways of a leak, but other water intrusion may be hidden.
+Water stains on walls or ceilings are dead giveaways of a leak, but other water intrusions may be hidden.
 If you smell a musty odor, that’s mold.
-But some varieties, including toxic black mold, aren’t easy to detect by nose.
+But some varieties, including toxic black mold, aren’t easy to detect by the nose.
 A water-damaged building is likely a job for experts, who can find hidden leaks with specialized equipment and clean out the mold properly.

 Treatments for mold exposure vary, but they all are designed to remove the toxins.